mlopsengr/Computer-Vision-Rock-Paper-Scissors/README.md

 ## Milestone 2
 - The dependencies for the project are installed in an environment called "my_env", making use of conda.
 - Extra steps are required for apple M1/M2 laptops to enable tensorflow to run.
-The steps in [here](https://www.mrdbourke.com/setup-apple-m1-pro-and-m1-max-for-machine-learning-and-data-science/)
+The steps [here](https://www.mrdbourke.com/setup-apple-m1-pro-and-m1-max-for-machine-learning-and-data-science/) are followed.

 ## Milestone 3
 - The functions that get the computer choice and user choice (rock, paper scissors or nothing) are created, named get_computer_choice and get_user_choice respectively